axonasif/gearlock/README.md

 - Purge / remove extra kernel modules from your system

 - MultiLang support with UTF8.
-(EN, VN, CN, ES)
+(EN, VN, {CN, ES --- yet to be done})

 - Record screen with audio without any app.
 (Directly from gearlock with internal audio support)